saouddk/saouddk.github.io/about.md

 permalink: /about
 ---

+Welcome to my personal blog, where I share my thoughts and experiences as a tech entrepreneur and software creator.

+I was the Founder & CEO of Fakespot (acquired by Mozilla), and before that, I worked at Goldman Sachs.

-Personal blog on thoughts and experiences as a software maker.
-Enjoy writing on a variety of topics but most of my interests lie in software, philosophy, artificial intelligence, music and business leadership.
+I write on a range of topics, with my core interests being software, philosophy, artificial intelligence, and startups.